velopaymentsapi/velo-go/docs/PagedPayeeResponseSummary.md

 HasTotalOnboardedCount returns a boolean if a field has been set.

-### GetTotalOfacFailedCount
+### GetTotalWatchlistFailedCount

-`func (o *PagedPayeeResponseSummary) GetTotalOfacFailedCount() int32`
+`func (o *PagedPayeeResponseSummary) GetTotalWatchlistFailedCount() int32`

-GetTotalOfacFailedCount returns the TotalOfacFailedCount field if non-nil, zero value otherwise.
+GetTotalWatchlistFailedCount returns the TotalWatchlistFailedCount field if non-nil, zero value otherwise.

-### GetTotalOfacFailedCountOk
+### GetTotalWatchlistFailedCountOk

-`func (o *PagedPayeeResponseSummary) GetTotalOfacFailedCountOk() (*int32, bool)`
+`func (o *PagedPayeeResponseSummary) GetTotalWatchlistFailedCountOk() (*int32, bool)`

-GetTotalOfacFailedCountOk returns a tuple with the TotalOfacFailedCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.
+GetTotalWatchlistFailedCountOk returns a tuple with the TotalWatchlistFailedCount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

-### SetTotalOfacFailedCount
+### SetTotalWatchlistFailedCount

-`func (o *PagedPayeeResponseSummary) SetTotalOfacFailedCount(v int32)`
+`func (o *PagedPayeeResponseSummary) SetTotalWatchlistFailedCount(v int32)`

-SetTotalOfacFailedCount sets TotalOfacFailedCount field to given value.
+SetTotalWatchlistFailedCount sets TotalWatchlistFailedCount field to given value.

-### HasTotalOfacFailedCount
+### HasTotalWatchlistFailedCount

-`func (o *PagedPayeeResponseSummary) HasTotalOfacFailedCount() bool`
+`func (o *PagedPayeeResponseSummary) HasTotalWatchlistFailedCount() bool`

-HasTotalOfacFailedCount returns a boolean if a field has been set.
+HasTotalWatchlistFailedCount returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)